CardiacModelling/VoltageClampModel/README.md

 [herg-real-data](./herg-real-data): Application of the voltage-clamp experiment model to data in [hERGRapidCharacterisation](https://github.com/CardiacModelling/hERGRapidCharacterisation).

-It contains results and code to reproduce Figures 7, 8; Figures S7, S8, S9; Tables S3, S4.
+It contains results and code to reproduce Hypothesis 2: Figures 7, 8; Figures S7, S8, S9; Tables S3, S4.
 It also contains results and code that are mentioned but not shown in the paper: full voltage-clamp experiment model fitting to hERG data; independent kinetics with independent artefacts 'Hypothesis 3'.

 ### Supporting files